12shughes/Reanalysis/README.md

-# Emars_analysis
+# Reanalysis

-This is me looking at the EMARS data and trying to make some plots with it
+A variety of code looking at different reanalysis data and trying to make plots with it